 A synthetic opioid, it was developed in the early 1970s by the pharmaceutical manufacturer Upjohn.
 U-47700, better known today as “Pink”, was intended to be a laboratory-made alternative to the potent pain reliever morphine.
 Wanting to create an analgesic that didn’t cause severe respiratory depression or addiction.
 Upjohn scientists patented a variety of compounds while searching for this “super analgesic”.
 In addition, academic articles regarding it and other related compounds were published that contained instructions for making the compounds.

-Eventually, Eastern European and Chinese chemists discovered these “recipes” for making Pink by reading through old science journals and patent records.
+Eventually, Eastern European and Chinese chemists discovered these “recipes” for making this drug by reading through old science journals and patent records.
 Today, Pink can be legally purchased (mostly from China) in various forms for about $40 to $100 per bottle.

-- States that have made Pink illegal include Wyoming, Georgia, Florida and Ohio.
+- States that have made this drug illegal include Wyoming, Georgia, Florida and Ohio.

-An opioid, Pink forces release of massive amounts of dopamine (DA) in the brain.
+An opioid analgesic, this drug forces release of massive amounts of dopamine (DA) in the brain.
 Directly associated with the reinforcement of addiction, dopamine triggers brain alterations leading to addiction and plays a critical role in the motivational drive to appropriate entities that provide pleasure and reward.

-Since Pink is an opioidlike heroin, naloxone (Narcan) may be used to counteract an overdose.
+Since it is an opioid analgesic like heroin, naloxone (Narcan) may be used to counteract an overdose.
 Given as injections or nasal sprays, Narcan reverses respiratory distress in people overdosing on opioids by blocking action of endorphins and other pain-reducing chemicals produced naturally by the body.
 Researchers think endorphins operate on opioid receptors that Narcon effectively blocks during an overdose.
 However, it is not yet known if Narcon can help users overdosing on Pink and suffering a cardiac arrest.